Louisiana Tech Athletics Unveils Six Statues To Honor Hall of Famers

 RUSTON, La (KTVE/KARD) – Six names and faces are forever immortalized at Louisiana Tech.
 KTVE had the chance to speak with current LSU women’s basketball head coach and former Louisiana Tech Lady Techsters Kim Mulkey who says it’s an honor to be recognized.

-Terry Bradshaw, Karl Malone, and Teresa Weatherspoon were honored with their statues tonight.
+Terry Bradshaw, Karl Malone, and Teresa Weatherspoon were honored with their statues On September 20, 2023.
 Fred Dean was posthumously honored as well.
 Mulkey says she hopes one thing comes to mind when people see her statue.

 “Women’s basketball meant something to this institution.
 Lady Techsters is a brand, it’s a brand.
 Anybody can be a Bulldog but when you say Lady Techsters, what are they talking about?
 They’re talking about the women’s basketball at Louisiana Tech University.”